-Whether you are a first timer or have been here for the previous 32 festivals, arriving at a huge music festival can be intimidating.
+Whether you are a first timer or have been coming since 1988, arriving at a huge music festival can be intimidating.
 Below is some information and helpful hints that will help in planning a great weekend.

 Drive Time: ~ 45 minutes.
 Take NC 18 North until it intersects with NC Hwy 16.
 Turn left at intersection.
 Go approximately 5 miles and get on US 421 North towards Boone.
 Take Exit 286B (Wilkes Community College exit).
 Take left off exit and follow signs for festival parking.

 Drive Time: ~ 1 hour.
 Take Hwy 421 North toward Wilkesboro.
 Go approximately 50 miles and take Exit 286B (Wilkes Community College exit) off US 421.
 Take left off exit and follow festival signs for parking.